If you're being tested for COVID-19 because you have symptoms, you and your entire household must self-isolate until your test results are received.

 Public Health doesn't have access to your COVID-19 test results.

-If you're having difficulty accessing your results or need a paper copy, contact the hospital site you were tested at and ask for the Release of Information Office.
+If you're having difficulty accessing your results or need a paper copy, call 905-378-4647 and ask for the Release of Information Office.

 If you were tested at a Niagara Health COVID-19 assessment centre, you'll receive directions on how to access lab results online.